ultrapump/blog/_posts/2025-08-08-how-to-avoid-lb-on-vke.md

 Our troubleshooting journey began, following a logical path from the outside in:

 1.  **DNS:** An initial misconfiguration pointed to the wrong IP.
 A quick fix, but the problem persisted.
 This was our first red herring.
 2.  **Cloud firewall:** Using `vultr-cli`, we confirmed the firewall group allowed inbound 80/443 only from Cloudflare IP ranges; rules were present and counters were incrementing.
+(Note: If VKE had built-in Cloudflare firewall integration with up-to-date IP ranges, this manual configuration would be unnecessary.)
 3.  **Node firewall:** We SSH'd into the node and checked `ufw status`.
 The allow‑lists matched Cloudflare and were active.
 4.  **nginx process:** Still on the node, we ran `sudo netstat -tulpn | grep nginx`.
 This confirmed that the nginx process was, in fact, listening on `0.0.0.0:80` and `0.0.0.0:443`.